divyankachaudhari/divyankachaudhari.github.io/about.md

 Hi, I'm Divyanka Chaudhari and welcome to my personal website.
 I am a junior at IIT Delhi pursuing Computer Science and Engineering.

 I am interested in computer science and software engineering.
 I'm currently trying to build up this website by adding my side-projects to it.
 The field of operating systems is currently intriguing to me, and I'm trying to learn more about it and its research area.
 On the side, I want to learn contributing to open source, learn to understand large codebases and more.
-I'm also learning to write cleaner code, and the various software engineering practices.

 I want to work towards creating accessible and high quality educational resources.
 I've lived and learned over the internet, and want to give back.
 Last (to last?) summer, I also launched [CovEd India](https://www.covedindia.org/) with my friends onset of pandemic.